5 Money Lessons I Learned from Disney

 A proud quirk of mine is that I’m passionate about the historical Disney brand.
 Walt Disney accomplished amazing feats in his lifetime through his hard work, creativity, resilience, and his ability to inspire others to remain young at heart.

-Now, why the heck am I passionate about Disney?
-My family participated in many treks to Disneyland when I grew up in San Diego, and we made trips to Walt Disney World in Florida a few times.
-Growing up with the Disney Channel (DuckTales … WOO-OO!) and the Mickey Mouse cartoons, my passion for Disney increased through my young age and still remains in adulthood.
+Now, why in the heck am I passionate about Disney?
+My family participated in many treks to Disneyland when I grew up in San Diego, and we made trips to Walt Disney World in Florida a few times, too.
+Growing up with the Disney Channel (DuckTales … WOO-OO!) and the Mickey Mouse cartoons, my passion for Disney increased through my younger years and still remains in adulthood.
 I admire Disney’s consistent mission to promote good values while entertaining families so the entire family can create memories together — versus merely entertaining the kids or the adults separately.

 1. See Money as a Tool.

-Many people get caught up with the need to have money.
-This need to have money isn’t supported with any reasoning on how to use money, but people feel secure to just have money for the sake of having money.
+Many people get caught up in the need to have money.
+This need isn’t supported with any reasoning on how to use money, but people feel secure just by having money for the sake of having money.

 Instead of obsessing over the amount in your bank account, see money as a tool to do fun things.
 Here’s a great quote from Walt Disney: